How to Price Your Online Course to Make More Sales

 Oftentimes, students prefer to download course resources and go over them later.
 With this, they have more control over their learning experience.

-Providing course resources like audio, video, worksheet, template, checklists, etc. is a great way to increase the value of your course, which ultimately helps you to increase the price of your course.
+Providing course resources like audio, video, worksheets, templates, checklists, etc. is a great way to increase the value of your course, which ultimately helps you to increase the price of your course.
 Price is equal to value.

 Buyers love having different price options.
 It’s a psychological trick to get them to pay for something higher.

 When creating price tiers, list the benefits of each pricing structure.
 Let your students know what they stand to gain when they pay a certain amount to you.
 The longer the list looks, the more likely they are to go for it.

 Generally, creating price tiers gives your students the opportunity to compare different options.

 Launch your course the right way.
 Learn How to Successfully Launch an Online Course

 There’s no right way to price your online course, nor a wrong way to do so.
 However, you can make better price decisions because you now know what pricing is all about.
 Worst-case scenario, you set a high price and no one buys.
 Or you set a low price and everyone buys.
 Either way, it’s up to you.

 Pricing your online course comes down to three things.